St Volodymyr's Cathedral: History and description

 In 1852, Metropolitan Philaret of Moscow suggested a large cathedral should be built in Kyiv to commemorate the 900th anniversary of the baptism of Kyivan Rus' by prince Volodymyr the Great.
 People from all over the Russian Empire started donating to this cause, so that by 1859 the cathedral fund had amassed a huge sum of 100,000 rubles.
 The Kyiv Pechersk Lavra (Monastery of the Caves) produced one million bricks and presented them to the cathedral as well.
 The design was executed in neo-Byzantine style initially by the architects I. Schtrom, P. Sparro, R. Bemhardt, K. Mayevsky, V. Nikolayev.
 The final version of the design belongs to Alexander Vikentievich Beretti.
 It is a traditional six-piered, three-apsed temple crowned by seven cupolas.
 The height to the cross of the main dome is 49 m.

 The colourful interior of the cathedral is particularly striking.
 Its mosaics were executed by masters from Venice.
 The frescoes were created under the guidance of Professor Adrian Prakhov by a group of famous painters: Wilhelm Kotarbiński, Mikhail Nesterov, Mykola Pymonenko, Pavel Svedomsky, Viktor Vasnetsov, Mikhail Vrubel, Viktor Zamyraylo (1868–1939), and others.
 The painting of the Holy Mother of God by Vasnetsov in the altar apse of the cathedral impresses by its austere beauty.

-The entrance door is adorned with relief bronze sculptures of Olha of Kyiv by sculptor Robert Bakh and St. Volodymyr (sculptor H. Zaieman) against a blue background.
+The entrance door is adorned with relief bronze sculptures of Olga of Kyiv by sculptor Robert Bakh and St. Volodymyr (sculptor H. Zaieman) against a blue background.
 The iconostasis is carved from the white marble brought from Carrara.
 The cathedral was completed in 1882, however, the paintings were fully completed only in 1896.